Witch Hunting: 10 years of Trump’s Tweets

-If there’s one characteristic that is unique about the Trump presidency it’s Twitter.
+If there’s one characteristic that is unique about the Trump presidency it’s his prolific use of Twitter.
 It’s hard to find an example of a world leader who has embraced direct mass communication in the same way as the President.
 And despite promises that he would cease, or at least moderate, his Twitter usage once he was sworn in, Trump has continued transmitting his stream of consciousness unabated.

 Trump’s Twitter fixation provides an unparalleled data set.
 There are no taboos, no subjects that are off limits and no particular commitment to the truth.
 He tweets as he thinks, or at least that is how it seems.
 It’s a time series of the mind.

 What the data revealed about Trumps’ tales?